-All undergraduate students enrolled in the College of Community and Public Affairs major in human development (HDEV).
+Currently, all undergraduate students enrolled in the College of Community and Public Affairs are human development (HDEV) majors.
 The program consists of 124-credit hours and leads to a bachelor of science degree in human development.

 - think critically